 Marketing Technology Stack: Cramer

 Cramer is a marketing agency with a focus on events.
-Their Technology Stacks shows how salesforce can cover the sales enablement element of their reach.
+Their technology stack shows which tools can be used for six different business processes.

 Marketing Stack Automation Flow: CBInsigts

-The 6 steps to success are marketing channels:
+The 6 steps to success are the following marketing channels:

 - Landing pages

 - Activation emails

 - Automated drip marketing

 Martech Stack for Data Integrations and Automation Stack: Merkle